Yang-Zhenyuan/llm-table-assistant/z_outputs-example/task2-3/README_Task2-3.md

    **Why:** Table includes 'release_year' which is essential for the query.; Contains multiple films released in 2006, providing direct answers.
    ```

+## Conclusion

+The LLM did identify the most relevant table, but its final judgment may be inaccurate, especially for vague queries.
+For example, when asked to find “films suitable for Chinese people,” it correctly pointed to the film table but did not assign the highest score (5).
+In my view, there are two reasons:

+1. The language_id field in the film table is stored as a numeric code, which must be joined with the separate language table.
+Relying on language_id alone cannot determine the actual language.

+2. Even knowing the language is not sufficient to decide whether a film is suitable for Chinese viewers.